iemcd/munging/README.md

 Data Munging
 ===
-At some point, I worked with some tools that didn't take more than 1000 data points, but I was using large data sets concatenated from different sources.
-These are some perl scripts I wrote to trim the data sets.
+At some point, I worked with some tools that [didn't take more than 1000 data points](http://www.catb.org/jargon/html/C/C-Programmers-Disease.html), but I studying the effects of unusually large data sets in these applications.
+These are some perl scripts I wrote to "trim" the data sets.
 They all operate on tab or whitespace separated data files, where the first column is the independent variable.

 avgdups
 ---